 However, Claire knows that she has to avoid the mistakes she made in her last campaign for a breakfast cereal (her first big assignment since she won this promotion).
 She thought she had developed a really good campaign, but somehow it had failed to connect with the most crucial segments of the market-young children and parents of young children.
-She also has concluded that it was a mistake not to include coupons (coupons that provide rebates) in the advertising.
+She also has concluded that it was a mistake not to include cents-off coupons (coupons that provide rebates) in the magazine and newspaper advertising.